robotology-playground/Robust-View-Graph-SLAM/README.md

-## Release Notes (The current source is out-of-date, a new release will be published by the end of 2017).
+## Release Notes (The current source is out-of-date, a new release will be published by mid 2018).

  * MATLAB and C++ Implementations of View-Graph SLAM.
  * This is a robust mixture between Nonlinear Least-Squares Estimation and Multiple-Views Pose-Graph SLAM.
 This implementation is Applicable for both, stereo and monocular settings.